Juan321654/stool-tracker/README.md

-1. **Title:** Stool Tracker
+# Stool Tracker

+##Description
-2. **Description:** Do you ever wonder or want to find out how frequently you suffer from bowel conditions like constipation, diarrhea, or bloody stool?
+Do you ever wonder or want to find out how frequently you suffer from bowel conditions like constipation, diarrhea, or bloody stool?
 Keeping track of your health or the health of your child and loved ones is a lot easier now with this app.

 3. **Wireframes:**
 [![p2-1.png](https://i.postimg.cc/K8gC1dVz/p2-1.png)](https://postimg.cc/ZW4wgDJt)